Free Illinois Arrest & Criminal Records (Check Every IL County)

 • DUI

-• Reckless driving, driver over 25 years old at time of offense
+• Reckless driving, driver over 25 years old at the time of offense

 • Traffic infractions or minor offenses